Sod roof

 A sod roof, or turf roof, is a traditional Scandinavian type of green roof covered with sod on top of several layers of birch bark on gently sloping wooden roof boards.
 Until the late 19th century, it was the most common roof on rural log houses in Norway and large parts of the rest of Scandinavia.
 Its distribution roughly corresponds to the distribution of the log building technique in the vernacular architecture of Finland and the Scandinavian peninsula.
 The load of approximately 250 kg per m2 of a sod roof is an advantage because it helps to compress the logs and make the walls more draught-proof.
 In winter the total load may well increase to 400 or 500 kg per m2 because of snow.
 Sod is also a reasonably efficient insulator in a cold climate.
 The birch bark underneath ensures that the roof will be waterproof.

 The term ‘sod roof’ is somewhat misleading, as the active, water-tight element of the roof is birch bark.
 The main purpose of the sod is to hold the birch bark in place.
-The roof might just as well have been called a "birch bark roof", but its grassy outward appearance is the reason for its name in Scandinavian languages: Norwegian and Swedish torvtak, Icelandic torfþak.
+The roof might just as well have been called a "birch bark roof", but its grassy outward appearance is the reason for its name in Scandinavian languages: Norwegian and Swedish torvtak, Danish tørvetag, Icelandic torfþak.

 A sod roof is well suited to the dynamics of a barter economy because the materials are ubiquitous and cost nothing, although the work is labour-intensive.
 However, a typical household in the era that sod roofs were most common would usually have a lot of people to do the work, and neighbours would typically be invited to take part in the roofing party, similar to a barn raising in the United States.
 The Norwegian term dugnad denotes an established custom, where large undertakings were accomplished with help from the community.

 History

 Roofs in Scandinavia have probably been covered with birch bark and sod since prehistory.
-During the Viking and Middle Ages most houses had sod roofs.
-Churches and other buildings with steeper roofs were covered with boards, wood shingles, or lead.
+During the Viking and Middle Ages, most houses had sod roofs, while сhurches and other buildings with steeper roofs were covered with boards, wood shingles, or lead.

-In rural areas sod roofs were almost universal until the beginning of the 18th century.
-Tile roofs, which appeared much earlier in towns and on rural manors, gradually superseded sod roofs except in remote inland areas during the 19th century.
-Corrugated iron and other industrial materials also became a threat to ancient traditions.
-But just before extinction, the national romantics proclaimed a revival of vernacular traditions, including sod roofs.
-A new market was opened by the demand for mountain lodges and holiday homes.
-At the same time, open-air museums and the preservation movement created a reservation for ancient building traditions.
+In rural areas, sod roofs were almost universal until the early 18th century.
+Tile roofs, which appeared much earlier in towns and on rural manors, gradually replaced sod roofs except in remote inland regions during the 19th century.
+Corrugated iron and other industrial materials also threatened these ancient traditions.
+However, just before disappearing, national romanticism revived vernacular styles, including sod roofs.
+A new market emerged with the demand for mountain lodges and holiday homes, while open-air museums and preservation movements helped protect traditional building methods.

-From these reservations, sod roofs have begun to reappear as an alternative to modern materials.
-The more recent idea of the green roof is developed independently from the traditional sod roof, but could benefit from the experience gathered during hundreds of years in Scandinavia.
+From these roots, sod roofs have begun to reappear as an alternative to modern materials.
+The more recent idea of the green roof developed independently, but it benefits from the experience gained through centuries of Scandinavian tradition.